 An increased heart rate, called tachycardia, may occur due to an acute or chronic condition or in response to medication or other outside influences.
 You might experience temporary tachycardia during an anxiety attack, after exercise or in response to drinking too much coffee.
 Your heart will also beat faster if you have a fever, low blood iron, low blood oxygen levels or an overactive thyroid.
 Medications used to treat heart problems or asthma may cause a sudden increase in your heart rate, as can some illegal drugs, such as cocaine.

 If your increased heart rate continues, you might be at risk for developing blood clots, which can cause a stroke, heart attack or an embolism in your lung.
 Your heart may not be able to pump enough oxygenated blood throughout your body, and you may faint.
 In rare instances, tachycardia can cause sudden death.
-It may also put you at an increased risk of suffering from a heart attack later in life.
+It may also put you at an increased risk of heart attack later in life.

 If you are experiencing a suddenly increased heart rate, your doctor will probably want to run some tests to find out what is causing the problem.
 An electrocardiogram records the electric signals that your heart produces.
 This is a non-invasive test that your doctor may do in the office, or he may send you home with a portable monitor so you can run the test as you go through your day.
 You may have an ultrasound of your heart, called an echocardiogram.
 Other tests include an electrophysiological test and a tilt table test.